-Numerous studies have shown that the use of MSCs for the treatment of osteoarthritis in dogs results in a significant reduction of inflammatory infiltration, thus significantly alleviating pain and facilitating the activation of natural regenerative processes in the body.
+As demonstrated by numerous studies, the use of MSCs for the treatment of osteoarthritis in dogs’ results in a significant reduction of inflammation, leading to a considerable relief of pain and enabling the initiation of the natural regenerative processes of the tissue damaged by the disease.

-Diseases of the musculoskeletal system are some of the most commonly diagnosed medical conditions in animals.
-Giant and fast-growing dog breeds, highly popular among breeders and animal owners, are particularly prone to developmental defects of the skeletal system – the most common of which are osteoarthritis (OA) and dysplasia.
+Diseases of the musculoskeletal system are among the most commonly diagnosed medical conditions in animals.
+Giant and fast-growing dog breeds, highly popular among breeders and animal owners, are particularly prone to malformations of the skeletal system, which include mainly osteoarthritis (OA) and dysplasia.

 According to the Animal Health Monitoring Systems Programme, more than 20% of dogs in USA alone suffer from degenerative joint lesions, which are considered to be the main cause of chronic pain in dogs.
-For many years, dysfunctions of the musculoskeletal system have been considered to be the predominant factor causing chronic pain in dogs.
-They are in the top ten diseases most commonly diagnosed in these animals.
+For more than a decade, musculoskeletal system dysfunctions have been considered the predominant cause of chronic pain in dogs.
+They are among the ten most commonly diagnosed diseases in these animals.

-Additionally, obese and older dogs are in a high risk group for osteoarthritis (it is estimated that two thirds of dogs over 7 years old suffer from OA), and the condition is much more severe than in younger dogs.
+Additionally, obese and older dogs are at an increased risk of osteoarthritis (OA is estimated to affect two thirds of dogs over 7 years of age), which has a much more severe course than in younger dogs.

-The chronic inflammation caused by osteoarthritis leads to a gradual degeneration of articular cartilage.
+Chronic inflammation caused by osteoarthritis leads to a progressive degeneration of articular cartilage.
 The disease mainly affects the hip, stifle, shoulder, elbow, carpal, hock and intervertebral joints.
-The most important factors contributing to OA development include genetics (dysplasia), dog breed, age and body mass.
+The most important factors favouring the development of OA include genetic predisposition (dysplasia), dog breed, age and body weight.
 The primary symptoms of OA are the discomfort of the animal caused by chronic pain and manifested by lameness, unstable and stiff gait, difficulty getting up from a resting position, reluctance to exercise, atrophy of hind limb muscles, and licking of sore joints.
-Symptoms of OA can appear in dogs of any age, both within several months or years of life.
+Symptoms of OA can appear in dogs at any age – ranging from just a few months to several years.